API Stability Promise

 Applies to: mlsysim v0.1.x

-This document defines which parts of the mlsysim API are stable, which are experimental, and what guarantees you can rely on when building on top of the simulator.
+This document defines which parts of the mlsysim API are stable, which are experimental, and what guarantees you can rely on when building on top of the framework.

 Versioning Policy